Why Do You Love?

 18 It is always good to be made much of for a good purpose, and not only when I am present with you, 19 my little children, for whom I am again in the anguish of childbirth until Christ is formed in you!

 Paul mixes his metaphors a bit here when he says, “the anguish of childbirth until Christ is formed in you,” which is to essentially say he’s in labor so that Christ would be formed and birthed again in them!
-R. J. Utley notes, “until Christ is formed in you” … was used in a medical sense for fetal development. … This text refers to their maturity in Christ … or in other words, their Christlikeness.”
+R. J. Utley notes, “until Christ is formed in you” … was used in a medical sense for fetal development.
+This text refers to their maturity in Christ … or in other words, their Christlikeness.”7Utley, R. J. (1997).
+Paul’s First Letters: Galatians and I & II Thessalonians (Vol. Volume 11, p.
+49).
+Marshall, TX: Bible Lessons International.

-Paul then wraps up his comments of their current testimony by reminding them that their heart may have changed towards him, but his heart hasn’t changed towards them.
+Paul then wraps up his comments on their current testimony by reminding them that although their hearts may have changed toward him, his heart hasn’t.

 20 I wish I could be present with you now and change my tone, for I am perplexed about you.

-Challenge: What’s your motivation in loving your family, friends and peers at work?
-Are you laboring for them to know and experience the glory of God and as such loving them for their benefit; or are you living for them to glorify you, and as such “loving” them for your benefit?
+What’s your motivation in loving your family, friends, and community?
+Are you laboring for them to know and experience the glory of God and, as such, loving them for their benefit, or are you living for them to glorify you, and as such, “loving” them for your benefit?

-At the end of the day that’s the difference between these two testimonies.
-Paul gave everything he had fore these believers to know the love of God.
-He certainly wanted to be loved by them as well, and thus he was heartbroken about them treating him like an enemy.
+At the end of the day, that’s the difference between these two testimonies.
+Paul gave everything he had for these believers to know the love of God.
+He certainly wanted to be loved by them as well, and thus, he was heartbroken about them treating him like an enemy.
 However, his primary motive was not for the believers in Galatia to think more of him, but rather for them to love being loved by Jesus more than anything!
 The Judaizers clearly had the opposite motive.

-Recently, my daughter Ada has got into watching a show that’s all about moms of girls on a competitive dance team.
-The show could have been made about dads of kids in baseball or really any parent of a kid in a sport.
-What ends up happening is that the mom’s and the coach are in this constant drama over control, and at the end of the day its plain as day what their motive is -- themselves.
-The Coach wants the girls to win not so they get the experience of winning, but rather so she does; and the only people more selfishly motivated than the coach are the moms!
-They want their daughters to win more than anybody, and it’s in no way empathetic for their daughters, but rather to fill their own need of success!
+A few years ago, my oldest daughter, Ada, got into watching a show that’s all about moms of girls on a competitive dance team.
+The show centers on all the drama between the moms and the coach that, at the end of the day, is clearly about one thing—themselves!
+The Coach ultimately wants the girls to win, not so they get the experience of winning, but rather so that she does; and the only people more selfishly motivated than the coach are the moms!
+They want their daughters to win more than anybody, but for many of them, it seems to be more about the fact that it was “their” daughter who won more than it was for their daughter!

-Now, it’s easy to sit here and point out the selfish motives of those moms and coaches in the show Ada watches, or even of the Judaizers that Paul has been blasting in the book of Galatians, but we vitally need to stop and consider our own hearts and ask ourselves why we are “loving” and “serving” the people in our life!
+Now, it’s easy to point out the selfish motives of those moms and coaches in the show Ada watches or even of the Judaizers that Paul has been blasting in the book of Galatians, but we vitally need to stop and consider our own hearts and ask ourselves why we are “loving” and “serving” the people in our lives!

 Why do you love people?
-Is it because you actually love people (a fruit of Christ being formed in you!) or is it because you want people to love you?
-One will lead people into the experience of His love, which is actual love; and the other will lead people into the experience of your love, which at best falls eternally short of what they can have in Christ!
+Is it because you actually love people (a fruit of Christ being formed in you!) or because you want people to love you?
+One will gladly share Christ’s Gospel to lead people into the experience of His love, which is actual love; but the other perverts the sharing of the Gospel with an effort to lead people not into experiencing the love of Christ but into loving them!